All about Android developer options. Guide to get the best out of Android Developer android feature.

 How to enable Android USB debugging mode?

 Many of us asking how to enable Android USB debugging mode, USB debugging is the option to enable it.
-Just tap on the button beside “USB debugging” to active it.
+Just tap on the button beside “USB debugging” to activate it.

 Revoke USB debugging authorizations